AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***
 ### Settings Explained
 ***
-- `PASSTHRU button:` Sends your actual voice and not the realtime voice changer through the virtual cable.
+- `PASSTHRU button:` Sends your actual voice and not the realtime voice changer through the virtual audio cable.
 You want this to be GLOWING GREEN or GREY (grey for dark mode users) for the realtime voice changer to work.

 - `F0 det:` Pitch extraction algorithm.
 Both RMVPE (for the best precision and robustness) and FCPE (for less precision & robustness but lower delay) are good options.